apache/beam/website/www/site/content/en/documentation/sdks/python-pipeline-dependencies.md

     See [Juliaset](https://github.com/apache/beam/tree/master/sdks/python/apache_beam/examples/complete/juliaset) for an example that follows this project structure.

-3. Install your package in the submission environment, for example via:
+3. Install your package in the submission environment, for example by using the following command:

         pip install -e .